Do Canadian citizens need a visa for Europe?

 - Passport details matching up with the passport that they plan to use for travel to the Schengen Area.
 These details can include the date of issue of the passport, the place or country of issue, and the passport number.

 - Travel plans or a rough itinerary for their trip to Europe.
-It is critical that travelers include their intended port of entry into the Schengen Area.
+It is critical that travellers include their intended port of entry into the Schengen Area.

-- Other information travelers should be expected to provide include their criminal record and history of health.
+- Other information applicants should be expected to provide include their criminal record and history of health.

-For many travelers, the ETIAS may seem like an unnecessary formality.
+For many travellers, ETIAS may seem like an unnecessary formality.
 That is not the case.
-Though it is designed to streamline the entry of tourists, the ETIAS was designed with safety and security in mind following the spike in terrorist activity across Europe.
+Though it is designed to streamline the entry of tourists, ETIAS was designed with safety and security in mind following the spike in terrorist activity across Europe.

-Although the ETIAS does not guarantee entry, if allowed access by border control, travelers will be able to enjoy unrestricted travel across all borders within the Schengen Area.
+Although ETIAS does not guarantee entry, if allowed access by border control, tourists will be able to enjoy unrestricted travel across all borders within the Schengen Area.